How to Talk to Someone with Dementia?

 While there are many forms of dementia, it’s a progressive illness that usually causes significant decline in a person's mental abilities or 'cognitive function' – such as our capacity for memory, thinking and reasoning.

-Over time the way someone with dementia communicates will change, as they struggle to remember conversations or what they have done recently.
-This is because the hippocampus in the brain which takes on new information becomes damaged.
+Over time, the way someone with dementia communicates will change, as they struggle to remember conversations or what they have done recently.
+This is because the hippocampus in the brain, which takes in new information, becomes damaged.
 So, this means if you have a family member or know a person with dementia, they may forget conversations or plans they’ve arranged.

 It can become really challenging to know how to best talk to someone with dementia, so we’ve put together this guide to help you.